grow-graphics/gd/Readme.md

 * Mac     (including Apple Silicon)
 * Android (including MetaQuest)
 * IOS     (should work, untested)
+* Web     (experimental) `GOOS=js GOARCH=wasm gd run`

 ## Known Limitations

-* No support for calling Engine class methods that take varargs.
+* No support for calling classdb methods that accept a variable number of arguments.
-* No support for script extensions.
+* No support for Go 'scripts'.
-* 64bit support only.
+* 64bit only.
-* No Web Export Yet (we have some ideas on how to work towards this)
+* Web build needs work [read the discussion](https://github.com/grow-graphics/gd/discussions/69).
 * No planned support for proprietary consoles.

 ## See Also